apache/camel-website/content/blog/2020/06/camel34-whatsnew/index.md

 date: 2020-06-19
 authors: [davsclaus]
 categories: ["Releases"]
-preview: Whats included in the Camel 3.4 LTS release.
+preview: The long term release version 3.4 of Camel is here, find out what's new.
+draft: false
 ---

 Apache Camel 3.4 is the first LTS (Long Term Support) release of Camel 3.